 Is there such a thing as free advertising?
 Yes!

 While you'll have to put some time and effort into promoting your business, it's possible to advertise your business without shelling out a single cent on ad spending.
 Yes, it's true!
 You don't need to pay for Facebook ads to bring in a potential customer.
 However, not all free advertising for businesses is created equal.

 At Nextdoor, we think all business owners should have the opportunity to promote their business and increase their brand awareness.
 That's why our experts have created this list of some of the top ways to promote a business through free advertising options.
 In this short guide, we'll go over the top 12 places to advertise for free with minimal effort and maximum return on your time and energy.

-A quick note: This list draws from many different mediums with varied target audiences.
+A quick note: This list draws from many different mediums with varied audiences.
 The most important factor to remember when advertising and launching your ad campaign is to meet your customers where they are.

 If they're local shoppers, consider avenues that target your neighborhood (like Nextdoor).
-If your customers seek out your professional services through how-to videos or advice, consider online video advertising such as streaming channels (like YouTube).
+If your customers seek out your professional services through how-to videos or advice, consider online advertising such as creating videos on streaming channels (like YouTube).
 Make sure the method you choose to promote your business matches the local customers you're trying to reach, such as display ads, or use a digital advertising technique through more social channels if you want to share your business online.

 By keeping your customers in mind, you can ensure your advertising efforts will be worth it.

 - Create a Nextdoor profile